jfleduc/lili/README.md

 sudo cp -rf html/* /var/www/html/
 ```

-If you also want to install a new configuration file, copy the protected materials above your web root, where they cannot be directly accessed by the website visitor:
+Copy the protected materials above your web root, where they cannot be directly accessed by the website visitor:

 ```
 sudo cp -rf protected /var/www/